 Broward County Public Schools is "committed to educating all students to reach their highest potential."
-Creating a safe and inclusive school environment for all students is crucial for their overall academic and personal success.
-Unfortunately, studies have shown that vulnerable student populations are more likely to face bullying, harassment, and exclusion from their peers and even from their teachers, which can have a negative impact on their mental health and academic outcomes.
+Creating a safe and inclusive school environment is crucial for students' overall academic and personal success.
+Unfortunately, studies have shown that vulnerable student populations are more likely to face bullying, harassment, and exclusion from their peers and even from their teachers, which can negatively impact their mental health and academic outcomes.

-Creating an inclusive school environment requires a commitment from school administrators, teachers, staff, and students to promote the District's eight character traits including citizenship, cooperation, honesty, kindness, respect, responsibility, self-control, and tolerance.
+Creating an inclusive school environment requires a commitment from school administrators, teachers, staff, and students to promote the District's eight character traits, including citizenship, cooperation, honesty, kindness, respect, responsibility, self-control, and tolerance.
 This can include policies that explicitly prohibit discrimination based on sex, race, color, religion, national origin, age, disability (physical, mental, or educational), marital status, socio-economic background, ancestry, ethnicity, genetic information, gender, gender identity or expression, linguistic preference, political beliefs, sexual orientation, or social/family background.
 Providing resources and support for students and offering training and education for staff and students on critical issues is also essential.